open/close all folders

 - Intrepid Reporter: Odor problem aside, he's not a bad reporter.

 - Friend on the Force: Given that he's the police commissioner.
+Notably, he provides Blacksad with a pretty waterproof alibi after he has shot and killed Statoc.

 - Happily Married: "Red Soul" shows us his family, a wife and two kids.